skienzmatishun/rippreport/content/p/deja-vu/index.md

 summary: The secret political cabal known as Catalyst rebranded itself as Scott Boone Consulting to manipulate local elections and control land annexation deals.
 Council agendas and probate filings reveal how Scott Boone and Kevin Boone orchestrated real estate payoffs and placed loyalists in powerful city positions.
-Look past their rebranded corporate mask to uncover the secret society pulling the strings behind city hall.
+We look past their rebranded corporate mask to uncover the secret society pulling the strings behind city hall.
 ---